 Stochastic Models

 As a consequence, MiningMath produces reports with the risk-profile of indicators presenting the minimum, maximum, expected, and percentiles P10 and P90 (these are threshold values, indicating that 10% of the indicators are below the P10 and 90% of the indicators are below the P90).
-Fig. 1 and 2 depicts the graphs for the NPV and cumulative NPV respectively.
+The graphs below illustrate the NPV and cumulative NPV respectively for stochastic models run with MiningMath.

 Maximum expected NPV for period 2